Spinal Cord Stimulation (SCS)

 Focused on Long Term Relief and Function

-• Rehabilitation support to maintain progress
+- Rehabilitation support to maintain progress and rebuild confidence in movement

-• Medication review where appropriate
+- Medication review where appropriate to optimise overall pain management